 Security operations enable higher echelons to accomplish their missions by providing early and accurate warning of threat actions, affording time and maneuver space to react to that threat, and developing a situation that allows the commander effective use of the protected force.
 Security operations are designed to aggressively and continuously seek out the threat and reconnoiter key terrain.
 When conducting security operations, LAR units are focused on the protected or supported unit.
 Light armored reconnaissance units can conduct security operations to the front, flanks, or rear of a stationary force or the flanks and rear of a moving force.
 Light armored reconnaissance units can perform security missions as part of a larger security force, or it can operate on its own with task-organized attachments.
-Security operations.
-Security operations are shaping actions, economy of force is often a condition of security operations.
-Security provided and the amount of combat power required to execute them.
+Security operations are shaping actions.
+As a shaping action, economy of force is often a condition of security operations.
+Security operations are selected by the supported commander in terms of the desired degree of security provided and the amount of combat power required to execute them.
 There are five types of security operations:

 - Screen.

 - Cover.

-- Guard.
+- · Guard.

 - Area security.

 - Local security.